aglover/brew_tally/README.md

 # Brew Tally Node.js & AWS DynamoDB app

 This project is a Node web app (using [Express](http://expressjs.com/)) that leverages [AWS DynamoDB](http://aws.amazon.com/dynamodb/) for a datastore.
 It was built for an IBM developerWorks Knowledge Path.
-The source code is [CoffeeScript](http://coffeescript.org/) and you will need an AWS account as two environment variables (`process.env.ACCESSKEY` and `process.env.SECRETKEY`) are required for DynamoDB authentication.
+The source code is [CoffeeScript](http://coffeescript.org/) and you will need an AWS account as two environment variables (`ACCESSKEY` and `SECRETKEY`) are required for DynamoDB authentication.

 ## Installation